malekbenz/malekbenz/_posts/2016-09-10-Create-Blog-with-Hexo.md

 ## Deployment on Github

-Now what about Deployment and it's exactly what we are going to do, first  Create new Github repository :
+Now what about Deployment, it's exactly what we are going to do, first  Create new Github repository :

 ![CMD](/images/hexo/hexo-git-project.png){:class="img-responsive" }